Careers360 Logo

 JEE Mains 2026 Eligibility Marks in 12th Subject Wise Explained Here

-JEE Main 2026 Eligibility Marks in 12th Subject Wise –The National Testing Agency (NTA) released information regarding the eligibility criteria for JEE Main based on Class 12 marks.
-The authority has outlined the required subjects and minimum marks that candidates must obtain in their Class 12th (or equivalent) examination to be eligible for JEE Main.
-Although JEE Main does not prescribe a minimum percentage to appear for the examination, there are important subject-wise requirements and percentage criteria that must be fulfilled for admission.
-The authority will conduct the JEE Main 2026 exam from January 21 to 30, 2026.
-The JEE Main 2026 registration for session 1 has concluded.
-Read this article carefully to understand the complete details about JEE Main 12th marks eligibility.
+JEE Main 2026 Eligibility Marks in 12th Subject Wise – The National Testing Agency (NTA) has announced the eligibility criteria for JEE Main based on Class 12 marks.
+The agency specifies the required subjects and minimum marks that candidates must achieve in their Class 12th (or equivalent) examination to qualify for JEE Main.
+While there is no minimum percentage required to appear for the exam, certain subject-specific requirements and percentage criteria must be met for admission.
+The JEE Main 2026 exam will be held from January 21 to 30, 2026, and the registration for session 1 has already closed.
+Refer to this article for complete information about JEE Main Class 12 marks eligibility.

 This Story also Contains